History Files Nav bar

 early 18th cent BC

 The Hittites conquer Kanesh, the centre of the Assyrian trading colonies in Anatolia, under leadership of Pithana.
 The city is destroyed by fire and Assyrian trading is ended, but it seems the majority of the population is unharmed by the invaders.
-The city is re-inhabited and rebuilt, but by Hittites, not Hattians (Level Ia).
+The city is re-inhabited and rebuilt to a modest degree, but by Hittites, not Hattians (Level Ia).
+The early Hittites refer to themselves as Neshites after this city ('Hittite' is an error made by the other ancient empires when they fail to differentiate between the early Hatti and their conquerors).

 1000 BC

-While it is rebuilt under Hittite control, Kanesh fails to achieve any level of greatness after the loss of the Assyrian trading post.
-Following the fall of the Hittites, Kanesh is one of the foremost cities of the kingdom of Tabal.
+While it has been rebuilt under Hittite control, Kanesh has failed to achieve any level of greatness after the loss of the Assyrian trading post.
+Following the fall of the Hittites, Kanesh becomes one of the foremost cities of the kingdom of Tabal.
 The decorated palaces which are built here are later destroyed during the Hellenistic and Roman periods when Kanesh is within the kingdom of Cappadocia.